FAQ

 Why are you not advocating for rail on this corridor?

-Most recently, the MTA and partners conducted a feasibility study, completed and results shared in 2019 that determined the potential cost of rail reactivation could range anywhere between 6.8 Billion and 8.1 Billion dollars, not including additional cost for real estate acquisitions.
-You can read the feasibility study here
+The MTA and partners conducted a feasibility study, completed and shared in 2019, that determined the potential cost of rail reactivation could range anywhere between $6.8 billion and $8.1 billion, not including additional cost for real estate acquisitions.
+You can read the feasibility study here.

 Are QueensWay Designers Addressing the Safety and Security Concerns of Adjacent Homeowners?